Poogee/raspberry-facere-cognition/README.md

-# Face Recognition on Raspberry PI using C and TensorFlow
+# Face Recognition on Raspberry PI using C